cometapp/engine/content/article3/main.md

 A main CNN with multiple convolutional layers is taking the entire image as input instead of using a CNN for each region proposals (R-CNN).
 Region of Interests (RoIs) are detected on the produced features maps with the selective search method.
 Formally, the features maps size is reduced using a RoI pooling layer to get valid Region of Interests by fixing heigh and width as hyper-parameters.
 Each RoI layer produced feeds fully-connected layers[^1] creating a features vector.
 The vector is used to predict the observed object with a softmax classfier and to adapt bounding box localizations with a linear regressor.

-The best Fast R-CNNs have reached mAp scores of 70.0% for the 2007 Pascal VOC test dataset, 68.8% for the 2010 Pascal VOC test dataset and 68.4% for the 2012 Pascal VOC test dataset.
+The best Fast R-CNNs have reached mAp scores of 70.0% for the 2007 PASCAL VOC test dataset, 68.8% for the 2010 PASCAL VOC test dataset and 68.4% for the 2012 PASCAL VOC test dataset.

 ![22_Fast_R_CNN_blog](22_Fast_R_CNN_blog.PNG)*The entire image feeds a CNN model to detect RoI on the features maps.
 Each region is separated using a RoI pooling layer and it feeds fully-connected layers.
 This vector is used by a softmax classifier to detect the object and by a linear regressor to modify the coordinates of the bounding box.
 Source: [J. Xu's Blog](https://towardsdatascience.com/deep-learning-for-object-detection-a-comprehensive-review-73930816d8d9)*